naomatheus/matt-rearc-quest/readme.md

 - Global yaml files used by Terragrunt to import cloud configurations are not included in this repository.

+- There may be some edits to the Javascript 000.js file.
+I was having a little trouble with permissions on the server, so I added a test route and added `uid` parameters to a couple of routes to see if that would help resolve the issue.

 ### If I had more time

 - In a normal scenario, I would find a more secure and automated way to load application files onto a remote host or remote container.
 Such as...